jslater89/shooting-sports-analyst/README-Elo.md

 behavior differs between by-stage and by-match mode.

 #### Initial ratings
-When the engine encounters a shooter for the first time, he receives an initial rating: 800 for D or U, 900 for C, 1000 for B, 1100 for A, 1200 for M, and 1300 for GM.
+When the engine encounters a shooter for the first time, he receives an initial rating: 800 for D, 900 for C or U, 1000 for B, 1100 for A, 1200 for M, and 1300 for GM.
 Classification has no direct effect on a shooter's rating after the initial rating.
 Note that the average Elo in a dataset will generally be less than 1000, because C, D, and U shooters outnumber A, M, and GM shooters in most sets.